dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 **Boot**: Settings for boot screen \(leave as-is unless you know what you're doing\)

+* **Timeout**: `5`
-* **Timeout**: This sets how long OpenCore will wait until it automatically boots from the default selection
+   * This sets how long OpenCore will wait until it automatically boots from the default selection
+* **ShowPicker**: YES
-* **ShowPicker**: Shows OpenCore's UI, needed for seeing your available drives or set to NO to follow default option
+   * Shows OpenCore's UI, needed for seeing your available drives or set to NO to follow default option
+* **UsePicker**: YES
-* **UsePicker**: Uses OpenCore's default GUI, set to NO if you wish to use a different GUI
+   * Uses OpenCore's default GUI, set to NO if you wish to use a different GUI

 **Debug**: Debug has special use cases, leave as-is unless you know what you're doing.